 - Heavy components: Steam generator, pressurizer, reactor pressure vessel and reactor pressure vessel head, reactor pressure vessel internals and supporting structures – all key components for nuclear steam generation

-- Mobile equipment: Main coolant pumps (including spare parts such as motors, shafts, gaskets and hydraulic components) for circulating the primary coolant and control rod drive mechanismen for regulating the reactor output
+- Mobile equipment: Main coolant pumps (including spare parts such as motors, shafts, gaskets and hydraulic components) for circulating the primary coolant and control rod drive mechanisms for regulating the reactor output

 - Large forged, molded and processed parts: they are used in the fabrication of heavy components for the primary circuit of nuclear power plants and in the petrochemical industry

 Do you know the major components in the primary circuit of reactors?